Issue Brief 09-43 ED Increases Caps on State Administration, November 6, 2009

 Issue Brief 09-17 Department of Education Releases Guidance on Fiscal Stabilization Fund, April 14, 2009

-December 15, 2009: ED Announces ARRA Reporting Technical Assistance Webinar On December 16, 2009, from 4:30 to 6:00 pm EST, the Department of Education (ED) will conduct a technical assistance webinar to provide education officials with information regarding ARRA recipient reporting requirements for the next reporting period, which begins on January 1, 2010.
+December 15, 2009: ED Announces ARRA Reporting Technical Assistance Webinar On December 16, 2009, from 4:30 to 6:00 pm EST, ED will conduct a technical assistance webinar to provide education officials with information regarding ARRA recipient reporting requirements for the next reporting period, which begins on January 1, 2010.
 To register, click on the following link: http://www.fsaregistration.ed.gov/profile/form/index.cfm?PKformID=0x4596305d49

 November 2009: ED Releases Updated State-by-State ARRA Spending Data ED recently released updated ARRA spending reports.
 To view state-by-state data for all ED programs receiving funding through the Recovery Act, click here: http://www.ed.gov/policy/gen/leg/recovery/spending/state.xls